Neclow/ada-2020-project-milestone-p3-p3_navaja/index.md

 One limit of this analysis is that only one civil war event was reported in Western Europe and US (The Troubles in Northern Ireland (1969)).
 This is especially problematic as only the train set or the test set could have a positive example.
 Thus, we decided to ignore this subset.

-With that in mind, we re-used **XGBoost** for the remaining geographical areas and followed the same procedure as in the first analysis, _but with a twist_.
-As the testing sets only contain a handful of positive examples (typically 1 to 5), we decided to evaluate model performance over <u>10</u> different train-test splits to minimize "lucky" or "unlucky" training-test splits.
+With that in mind, we followed the same procedure as in the first section, _but with a twist_.
+As the testing sets only contained a handful of "positive" examples (typically 1 to 5), we decided to evaluate model performance over **10** different train-test splits to minimize "lucky" or "unlucky" training-test splits.

 ![](images/geo_PIs.png)
 <p align="center"><i><b>Figure 4.</b> Top-10 features in terms of permutation importance for XGBoost, trained on different geographical areas</i></p>